Melinda315/MARS/README.md

 # MARS
-This repository contains a implementation of our "Multi-Facet Recommender Networks with Spherical Optimization".
+This repository contains a implementation of our "Multi-Facet Recommender Networks with Spherical Optimization" accepted by ICDE 2021.

 ## Contact